IowaDave/Thermistors/README.md

 ### Calibrate to Improve the Accuracy
 OK, now we're reading a temperature from our apparatus.
 How close is it to the expected value?

-For example, the one in the photo reported 73.2&deg;F when my room temperature was 70&deg;F. The difference was 3.2&deg;, equal to about 1.77&degC.
+For example, the one in the photo reported 73.2&deg;F when my room temperature was 70&deg;F. The difference was 3.2&deg;F.

 One way to resolve this discrepancy is to calibrate the resistance value before calculating the temperature.